 There are also a number of habitats including bog meadows local wildlife site, Hazelwood Local Nature Reserve, Ballyaghagan Nature Reserve, woodland, waterways and grassland that support biodiversity but do not have formal protection.
-However, these spaces are relatively limited when empared to the areas surrounding the urban area.
-It should noted that smaller non-designated sites and even single es provide significant wildlife habitats, especially in urban environments where space is limited, as well as improving air urban the overall amenity value of our urban spaces.
+However, these spaces are relatively limited when compared to the areas surrounding the urban area.
+It should be noted that smaller non-designated sites and even single trees provide significant wildlife habitats, especially in urban environments where space is limited, as well as improving air quality and the overall amenity value of our urban spaces.